Menu

 Our mission

-The Garfield Park Community Council is a community-building organization made up of dedicated residents and allies working together to develop leaders and create opportunities and programs that build a vital Garfield Park community.
+Garfield Park Community Council is a community-building organization made up of dedicated residents and allies working together to develop leaders and create opportunities for the Garfield Park community.

 Our history